What Is the Difference Between SSDI and SSI?

 - Coming from the west: Traveling east on Interstate 4, take Exit 41 for Polk Parkway (toll road).
 Take Exit 17 for U.S. 92 east, then turn right onto Havendale Boulevard.
 Our office is located on the left.

-Feel free to contact our Winter Haven office for specific directions from your location.
+Feel free to contact our personal injury attorneys at Winter Haven, FL office for specific directions from your location.